A common question we often get asked is – Can you eat raw mushrooms?

 Some of the nutritional value of certain nutrients in mushrooms decreases when they are cooked, but there are others whose concentration increases.
 Not to mention that cooking gets rid of the harmful and potentially-carcinogenic toxins present in certain mushroom varieties.

 You’re also more likely to eat more mushrooms in one sitting if they’re cooked, compared to eating them raw.
 So, you still get more nutrients either way.
 It’s a win-win.
-You can eat raw mushrooms if you like, but why risk it?

 Like This Post?
 Pin It to Pinterest!